ChicagoAcademyofSciences/data-cleaning/workflows/mamm-verbatim-verification.markdown

-## Mammalogy collection verbatim coll event verification and georeferencing
+## Mammalogy collection event verification and georeferencing
 Workflow written by Loyola University IES Intern, Kirsten Hammon, April 2020.
 ***
 ### Objective
-To update collecting event records for mammals in Arctos where collecting event verbatim fields read [transcribed directly into verbatim fields].
+To update Arctos collecting events for mammal records where verbatim date and locality fields read _[transcribed directly into verbatim fields]_.
 Then, verify that existing coordinates match the specimen's specific locality.
+Update or add georeferences when needed.
 ***

 1. Open the last saved version of Mamm_verbatim_verification.xlsx.